In Germany, you don’t have to look very far before you find a fairy tale village! If you have to, you’re clearly doing something wrong!

 Arriving by car is also hassle-free and there are parking lots in and around the town.
-Coming from larger cities like Hamburg and Berlin would make for an easy day trip.
+If you’re looking for a day trip from Hanover or Berlin, Wernigerode is the best option!

-⭐⭐⭐ Altwernigeröder Apparthotel – We opted to stay here, located in the center of Wernigerode, just feet from the Altes Rathaus.
+⭐⭐⭐ Altwernigeröder Apparthotel – If you’re wondering where to stay in the Harz region, we opted to stay here, located in the center of Wernigerode, just feet from the Altes Rathaus.
 Rooms were affordable and comfortable apartment-style rooms.
 Also here, you’ll find Das Altwernigeröder Kartoffelhaus!

 With any booking of a hotel in the town, you’ll be entitled to a small coupon book (Gästekarte) good for surrounding activities, restaurants and shops!
 Be sure to pick it up from your hotel at check-in!

 You can also purchase the HarzCard for 29€ which includes entry to over a hundred regional attractions for 48 hours.
 You can also up it to 59 € for 4 days.

 A Ride on the Steam Train to the Brocken